j-richey/ounce-of-rust-design-doc/source/introduction.rst

 ========================
 Purpose of this Document
 ========================
-This is the design document for the Ounce of Rust project.
-This document describes in detail the objectives requirements, and design considerations of the project providing a central location for this information.
-This is invaluable for planning the project's tasks and milestones.
-Anyone wishing to understand the project and resulting deliverables is encouraged to read this document.
+This is the Ounce of Rust project manual.
+This document describes in detail the objectives, requirements, and design considerations of the project providing a central location for this information.
+This is invaluable for understanding the project's scope, planning the project's milestones, and creating the project's deliverables.

+Anyone who is involved with this project is encouraged to read this manual and keep a copy handy while they are working on the project.

 ====================